Go to www.elysiumspassage.com to view all blog posts

 I tried to tell her, but she was already indoctrinated.

 ‘But Máire wasn’t entirely wrong.
 Sexual love has a sacred quality to it that transcends the gratification of primal instincts; not to say there’s anything wrong with gratification.
-In fact, you might have taught her this since she had no way of knowing, a special magic that goes beyond populating the earth’s surface.
+In fact, you might have taught her this since she had no way of knowing, the special magic that goes beyond populating the earth’s surface.
 What she discovered that night was a something more she didn’t understand and perhaps still doesn’t – how her spirit longed to meld with yours in the ecstatic union with your body.’

 ‘From what you indicated,’ Eli said, ‘I suspect even before your tryst she might have been in love with you for some time.
 Maybe deep down, she still is.’